-- 5.1 Respect
+5.1 Respect

-- As a councillor:

-- 5.1.1 I treat other councillors and members of the public with respect.

-5.1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.
+- 5.1.1 I treat other councillors and members of the public with respect. - 5.1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.